jupyter/surveys/surveys/2018-09-jupytercon-2018/README.md

 - source: What dropzone the user started with
 - target: what drop zone the user ended in
 - position: the position of the target drop zone

+**jupyterlab test**

+- Code Name: Name of user
+- Subtask #: Subtasks
+- Correct Path: Solution to task
+- Time User Started: time the user started
+- First Action: Was the first action orrect
+- First Success: were they successful on the first try?
+- Second success: Were the successful on the second try?
+- Eventual success: did they eventually succeed.
+- Notes: notes about user.

 ## Credits